 Some students may develop symptoms of infectious illness while at school.
 In the event that this occurs the following isolation protocols will be implemented.
-Each campus will be equipped with a predetermined isolation location for use by school site administration and nursing staff to ensure proper isolation of any suspected COVID-19 case.
-This location has been established using a CDE adapted checklist for isolation.

-- Students with any of the symptoms in Section 1 (see below) should follow their school's current illness management policy to minimize transmission to others, to optimize learning opportunities, and to allow for these symptoms to resolve (at least 24 hours without fever reducing medications or in accordance with existing school illness policy). - Students who develop any of the symptoms in Section 1 (see below) while at school should be placed in the isolation area located in the lobby of the PAC Office separate from staff and other students: - School staff (e.g., workers, teacher aides, school health staff) who interact with a student who becomes ill while at school should use Standard and Transmission-Based Precautions when caring for sick people. - Students who are sick should go home or to a healthcare facility depending on how severe their symptoms are, and follow CDC guidance for caring for oneself and others who are sick. - Students identified at school who develop any of the symptoms in Section 1 or to any of the questions in Section 2 (See below) should be placed in an isolation area separate from staff and other students (e.g., a designated health office, or designated location on each site) and then sent home or to a healthcare facility if symptoms indicate a need for further evaluation: - If a school needs to call an ambulance or bring a student to the hospital, they should first alert the emergency / hospital healthcare staff that the student may have been exposed to someone with COVID-19. - After the student is placed in an isolation area, school staff who work in the isolation area should follow CDC's Considerations for Cleaning and Disinfecting your Building or Facility. - Note: In developing plans for placing students with symptoms in an isolation area, schools should be mindful of appropriate safeguards to ensure that students are isolated in a non-threatening manner, within the line of sight of adults, and for very short periods of time.
+- Students with any of the symptoms in Section 1 (See Below) should follow their school's current illness management policy to minimize transmission to others, to optimize learning opportunities, and to allow for these symptoms to resolve (at least 24 hours without fever reducing medications or in accordance with existing school illness policy). - Students who develop any of the symptoms in Section 1 (see below) while at school should be placed in the isolation area located in the lobby of the PAC Office separate from staff and other students: - School staff (e.g., workers, teacher aides, school health staff) who interact with a student who becomes ill while at school should use Standard and Transmission-Based Precautions when caring for sick people. - Students who are sick should go home or to a healthcare facility depending on how severe their symptoms are, and follow CDC guidance for caring for oneself and others who are sick. - Students identified at school who develop any of the symptoms in Section 1 or to any of the questions in Section 2 (See below) should be placed in an isolation area separate from staff and other students (e.g., a designated health office, or designated location on each site) and then sent home or to a healthcare facility if symptoms indicate a need for further evaluation: - If a school needs to call an ambulance or bring a student to the hospital, they should first alert the emergency / hospital healthcare staff that the student may have been exposed to someone with COVID-19. - After the student is placed in an isolation area, school staff who work in the isolation area should follow CDC's Considerations for Cleaning and Disinfecting your Building or Facility. - Note: In developing plans for placing students with symptoms in an isolation area, schools should be mindful of appropriate safeguards to ensure that students are isolated in a non-threatening manner, within the line of sight of adults, and for very short periods of time.

 (Reference Below from CDC Daily Home Screening Doc)